majeinfo/chaingun/README.md

 c) run the Manager (when Players are started as Daemons) :

-	$ cd player/bin
-	$ ./player --mode manager --manager-listen-addr 127.0.0.1:8000 --repository-dir /tmp/chaingun
+	$ player manage --listen-addr 127.0.0.1:8000 --repository-dir ./

-	in manager mode, the player will listen to the TCP port specified by --manager-listen-addr option (default is 127.0.0.1:8000) and will offer a Web interface that manages the remote players.
+	in manager mode, the player will listen to the TCP port specified by the --listen-addr option (default is 127.0.0.1:8000) and will offer a Web interface that manages the remote players.
-	The --repository-dir option gives the location of the results (default is ".")
+	The --repository-dir option gives the location of the results (default is ".").
+This directory must be relative to the location where you launched the manager from.

 	--verbose is optional
 	--injectors injector1:port1,injector2:port2,... gives the list of already started injectors.
 In that case,